Microfluidics for Cell Biology

 Drug combination therapy is not straight forward as in many cases the results do not equal the sum of the parts.
 Cross-reactions are observed and fall into 5 categories: low risk & synergy, low risk & no synergy, caution, unsafe, and dangerous.
 The contribution and dosage of each active molecule should be closely investigated in terms of dose, frequency and duration to evaluate the efficacy of the drug combination.

-Therefore, cell biology microfluidics holds great promise in cancer diagnosis and also serves as an emerging tool for understanding cancer biology.
+Therefore, microfluidics for cell biology holds great promise in cancer diagnosis and also serves as an emerging tool for understanding cancer biology.
 Microfluidics can be a valuable tool in cancer investigation due to its high sensitivity, high throughput, less material-consumption, low cost, and enhanced spatio-temporal control.

 Immunostaining